awilkins/quickfusor/README.md

 * By eliminating confusing calculations
 * By eliminating confusing panel UI

+## Disclaimer

+As if it didn't need saying : this is not a certified medical device.
+Aside from the fact that there's nothing to control an actual infusion pump, the code lacks the kind of rigour I would expect from a real medical device.
+In particular it suffers from one of the "hilarious" faults discussed in Thimbleby's lecture where you can use the UI buttons to drop the rate of infusion to a negative value.
+And if you show it your QR business card it will crash.

 ## Inspiration

 This project was inspired by [this lecture](http://www.gresham.ac.uk/lectures-and-events/designing-it-to-make-healthcare-safer) by Prof. Harold Thimbleby which arrived in front of my eyes via one of the various healthcare IT channels I read.